 “Well, if Tom doesn’t make good in school he can always take to the sea with me.
 I could certainly use an extra pair of hands – someone who knows the ropes.”

 Anna, the girl who lives with us on the boat, helped clear away the dishes.
 She is employed by Ralph as a cook but she is more like one of the family than an employee.
 She’s been here longer than I have.
 Anna’s from Mexico originally but she says she can never go back there and that The World’s End is her home now.
 Ralph and Liza seem to specialise in taking in strays.
-Maybe they should just get themselves a puppy.
-It would probably be a lot less hassle.
-And they don’t live so long either.
+Maybe they should get themselves a puppy instead.
+It would be a lot less hassle and they don’t live so long.